WhisperedShadow/Luminare-Digital/README.md

 ﻿# Luminare Digital - Digital Marketing Company Portfolio

 Welcome to the Luminare Digital portfolio website repository.
-This project is a digital marketing company portfolio, built using HTML, CSS, JavaScript, Flask, and MySQL.
+This project is a digital marketing company portfolio, built using HTML, CSS, JavaScript, MailJet, Flask, and MySQL.

 ## Project Setup